KD-lab-Open-Source/Perimeter/MODDING.eng.md

 If current locale description as "description_LOCALE" like "description_english" isn't present the generic "description" will be used.

-The following is a example for a mod having one generic description and translated descriptions:
+The following is a example for a mod having one generic description and translated descriptions while also having minimum version for game required to run:
 ```
 [Mod]
 name=My first mod